 The bacteria can survive in the soil and on the surface of the plant as well, and spreads best in warm, damp conditions.
 You can help prevent this spread by only irrigating from below and spacing plants out to encourage good airflow.

-Glume rot on barley doesn’t have to spell doom.
-Prevention is key to growing this crop effectively.
+Glume rot on barley doesn’t have to spell doom for a barley crop, but prevention is key to growing this crop effectively.